 Brian continues a brilliant legacy of koto performance in America that spans three generations, and has roots in the internment camps of World War II.
 Brian’s grandmother learned to play koto as a little girl at Topaz camp in Utah and Tule Lake camp in California while incarcerated with her family during WWII.
-A generation later, Brian’s mother, Shirley Kazuyo Muramoto, also a koto teacher and musician, taught Brian how to play the koto from the age of 4.
-At the age of 16, Brian attended a concert by one of the top koto performers in Japan, Madame Kazue Sawai.
-Sawai Sensei’s performance was not sedate as traditional koto performers, but dynamic and exciting, as her expertise and highly technical performance ranged from classical to modern.
-She rarely sat at the koto, and sometimes even danced around it.
-Brian was inspired by her performance, and decided to continue his studies on the koto from Sawai Sensei at an invitation from her to become an “uchi deshi” or live-in student at the Sawai Soukyokuin in Tokyo, Japan under Kazue Sawai’s tutelage.
+A generation later, Brian’s mother, Shirley Kazuyo Muramoto, also a koto musician, taught Brian how to play the koto from the age of 4.
+At the age of 16, Brian attended a concert by master koto performer Kazue Sawai.
+Sawai Sensei’s performance was dynamic and exciting.
+Brian was inspired by her performance, and was inspired to continue his studies at the Sawai Soukyokuin in Tokyo, Japan under Kazue Sawai’s tutelage.

 In June 2007, Brian also earned his Bachelor of Arts in Music Composition at California State University East Bay, or CSUEB, in Hayward, California.
 He has written works for western and eastern instruments.
 He studied jazz saxophone there which carried over to playing jazz koto.